coburnicus/jeffcoburn.com/uses/index.md

 **Laptop Stand** - I have a [Roost](https://www.therooststand.com/) that I very much enjoy.
 It folds up nice for portability and it keeps the laptop up fairly high.
 Pricy but if you use it 8 hours a day...

 **Headphones** - I have some [Bose Q35](https://www.bose.com/en_us/products/headphones/over_ear_headphones/quietcomfort-35-wireless-ii.html#v=qc35_ii_black) over my ears most of the day.
 Again, overpriced (I didn't pay for them), but if you work in a open office (or at home during a pandemic) and are easily distracted, can you put on price on them?
-I wish the ear-pads were tougher.
+I wish the ear-pads were tougher, I've had to replace them.

 **Phone** - I currently have a iPhone15 Pro that I will keep for 3 or 4 years and then get whatever the current model is.
 I am kind of indifferent to a phone as long as it works.
 A good camera is nice, but I don't know what to do with it, so.